trevrosen/gzr/README.md

 	* CI build information
 	* issue tracker information
   * originating repository
-  * last 10 closed PRs
+  * easy link to last 10 closed PRs

 ## Who's it for?
 * Ops/QA
 * Continual Integration Systems
 * Developers working on 1 microservice with N microservices supporting

 ## Assumptions
 * Git is the SCM